OleksiiMyzgin/server-with-express/README.md

 ## Running locally

 1. `npm start` to start `nodemon` and `concurrently`
+2. `open http://localhost:3000` to open the site in your favorite browser

 The first you run this you might see an error message since there is no `index.js` file inside the build folder.
 You need to restart the server.